 Skip to content

-The control plane serves a small SPA at 127.0.0.1:7879.
-It is shaped like a firewall admin UI — log table on the left, rule tree on the right, live activity at the bottom.
+• Web dashboard — a small SPA the control plane serves at 127.0.0.1:7879.
+Shaped like a firewall admin UI: log table on the left, rule tree on the right, live activity at the bottom.

 • Log table — every tool call across every harness, with per-row source / session / verdict / signer